wil-nep/MLOPs-social-sentiment-monitoring/README.md

   - Health‑check endpoint `/health` for monitoring and readiness.
   - `/metrics`  endpoint exposing Prometheus metrics from the FastAPI
 - **Model & Data**
-  - Pretrained Hugging Face model (e.g. RoBERTa for Twitter sentiment).
+  - Pretrained Hugging Face model (RoBERTa for Twitter sentiment), with support for fine-tuning.
+  - Dataset: TweetEval sentiment dataset for training/validation.
-  - Support for updating the dataset and re‑training the model.
+  - Scripts for downloading dataset and fine-tuning the model.
   - In Docker, only lightweight API dependencies are installed; heavy model libraries are kept in the local dev       environment.
 - **Testing**
   - pytest tests for: